 - Progressive-relapsing (PRMS)

-Relapsing – remitting
+Relapsing – remitting Multiple Sclerosis

-Most common form of multiple sclerosis.
+Most common form is the relapsing multiple sclerosis.
 As the name introduces relapsing, means symptom appears in episodes, between two episodes patient is nearly asymptomatic due to recovery of the inflammatory lesion.
 Symptoms usually persist for a short period of time (from a few days to a few months) and afterward may remain symptom-free for periods of months or years.
 Each episode appears with new and progressive symptomatology.
 Remitting means complete or partial recovery of the previous symptom.
 Disease usually does not progress during remitting period.

 In this form of multiple sclerosis disease continues to progress since the onset of initial symptoms.
 There is no relapse and recovery of the symptoms.
 Symptoms continue to get worse over the period of time.
 Continue progression of disease without any identifiable attack.